 In the US, Hazon has expanded its research and teaching on Judaism and the environment through the recent work of its rabbinical scholars, Rabbis Steve Greenberg and Yedidya Sinclair.
 Canfei Nesharim has produced a stream of high quality articles.
 JTS and COEJL held an academic seminar on Judaism and the environment in March 2009.
-Sviva Israel has published four important collections of articles on "Environment in Jewish Thought and Law."
-Significant books on the subject have been authored by Jeremy Benstein, Ellen Bernstein and Rabbi Arthur Waskow, among others.
+Significant books on the subject have been authored by Jeremy Bernstein, Ellen Bernstein and Rabbi Arthur Waskow, among others.
 A book of academic essays appeared in the Harvard Divinity School series on World Religions and Ecology.

 In Israel, the past three years have seen a dramatic proliferation of study and research around Judaism and ecology.
-They include Rabbi Dov Berkovitz's Halichot Olam Bet Midrash, the Eco-Activist Bet Midrash at Simchat Shlomo, Teva lvri, and Jewish Climate Initiative's work on framing climate change as a Jewish issue.
+They include Rabbi Dov Berkovitz's Halichot Olam Bet Midrash, the Eco-Bet Midrash at Simchat Shlomo, Teva Ivri, and Jewish Climate Initiative's work on framing climate change as a Jewish issue.

-These projects taken together are significantly expanding Jewish textual and traditional engagement with the environment and sustainability.
-They are beginning to move Judaism and the environment from being a sub-specialty of Jewish thought into the mainstream.
+These projects taken together are significantly expanding Jewish textual and traditional engagement with the environmental and sustainability.
+They are beginning to move Judaism and the Environment from being a sub-speciality of Jewish thought into the mainstream.
 However, much more remains to be done.
 To the best of our knowledge there is no standing research program in Judaism and the Environment at any leading yeshiva, university or rabbinical school, and the issue has not, so far, engaged the sustained attention of the Jewish people's best philosophical and halakhic minds.